Glenn Loury: Early life and education

-Loury was born in the South Side of Chicago, Illinois, growing up in a redlined neighborhood.
+Loury was born on September 3, 1948, in the South Side of Chicago, Illinois, growing up in a redlined neighborhood.
 Before going to college he fathered two children, and supported them with a job in a printing plant.
-When he wasn't working he took classes at Southeast Junior College where he won a scholarship to study at Northwestern University.
-In 1972, he received his B.A. degree in mathematics from Northwestern University.
-He received his Ph.D. in economics from the Massachusetts Institute of Technology in 1976, writing his dissertation, "Essays in the Theory of the Distribution of Income", under the supervision of Robert M. Solow.
+When he wasn't working he took classes at Southeast Junior College, where he won a scholarship to study at Northwestern University.

+In 1972, Loury received a Bachelor of Arts degree in mathematics from Northwestern University.
+He then received a Ph.D. in economics from the Massachusetts Institute of Technology (MIT) in 1976, writing his dissertation, "Essays in the Theory of the Distribution of Income", under the supervision of Nobel laureate Robert M. Solow.
 At MIT he met his future wife, Linda Datcher Loury.

 Career

 Loury became an assistant professor of economics at Northwestern University after receiving his doctorate.
 In 1979, he moved to teach at the University of Michigan, and was promoted to full professor of economics in 1980.